 The Docker socket mount is the exception — it gives access to the host Docker daemon.
 Don't mount it if that concerns you.
 Everything else is contained.

 SSH keys live in ~/.ssh/claudebox — a dedicated keypair generated during install.
 Your personal keys never enter the container.
-Configure which key is used via CLAUDE_SSH_DIR if needed.
+Configure which key is used via CLAUDEBOX_SSH_DIR if needed.

 API mode auth via Bearer token in the Authorization header.
-Set CLAUDE_MODE_API_TOKEN.
+Set CLAUDEBOX_MODE_API_TOKEN.
 If you don't set it, the API runs unauthenticated — fine for local use, bad idea exposed to a network.

 The Bottom Line

 I run every Claude session inside claudebox now.
-Six modes, zero host pollution.
+Seven modes, zero host pollution.
 The isolation means I don't think twice about letting it install packages, rewrite configs, or run whatever commands it needs to get the job done.
 The session continuity means I close my terminal and come back hours later and pick up exactly where I left off.
 The API and OpenAI endpoint mean I can wire Claude into other services without writing glue code.
 The Telegram bot means I can kick off a task from my phone while I'm away from my desk.
+The cron scheduler means Claude is working while I sleep.

 Go grab it: github.com/psyb0t/docker-claudebox